mikerodionov/MSFT-Certifications/MSFT/AZ-305/AZ-305_Preparation_notes.md

 | - Leverages **MSFT backbone** for private IP address **limitless** connectivity | - Requires a **public IP address for the VPN termination point**   |
 | - Used for private, low-latency, limitless bandwidth connectivity               | - Used where encryption and/or transitive routing is needed        |

+Transitive routing - when traffic is routed through an intermediate (virtual) network.
+In Azure, peer-to-peer transitive routing describes network traffic between two virtual networks that is routed through an intermediate virtual network.
+I.e. when source and target VNETs are not directly peered with each other.
+VNET peering in Azure is a non-transitive relationship between 2 VNETs.
+In Azure, peer-to-peer transitive routing between two VNETs is routed through an intetmediate VNET with a router.

 #### ExpressRoute

 ExpressRoute provides more direct and secure connection to Microsoft cloud services.

 Connection between on-premises and Azure via data center partners/NSPs.
 Secure, private network connectivity.